sanyaade-teachings/securicad-vanguard-sdk/README.md

 > Automated threat modeling and attack simulations in your CI/CD pipeline

 A Python SDK for [foreseeti's securiCAD Vanguard](https://foreseeti.com/securicad-vanguard-for-aws/).
-Sign up for an account at [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B08424ZMPS).

 ## Getting started

-### Sign up for a securiCAD Vanguard account

-Go to [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B08424ZMPS) and sign up to securiCAD Vanguard and verify your account.

 ### Download and setup the SDK